OCHA-DAP/hdx-signals/src/README.md

 * [`src/indicators`](/src/indicators): contains code for updating individual indicator data, where each indicator has a folder with documentation and an `update_(...).R` script.
-* [`src/utils`](/src/utils): has a set of utilities that are used across various scripts, for reading and writing to the Google Drive, sending emails, generating flags, and other common tasks.
+* [`src/utils`](/src/utils): has a set of utilities that are used across various scripts, for reading and writing to the Google Cloud Storage bucket, sending emails, generating flags, and other common tasks.
 * [`send_alerts.R`](/src/ALERTS.md) is the overall alerting script that pulls together updated data and generates email alerts when necessary.